RasaHQ/rasa-custom-fasttext/readme.md

 you'd end up with a model file that's too big to upload to a docker container.

-Instead of making a component that will persist these embeddings we'll make a component that requires the presense of a cached directory.
+Instead of making a component that will persist these embeddings we'll make a component that requires the presence of a cached directory.
 This way you could mount a disk for your docker container that contains these embeddings without having to deal with bloated docker containers.
 Implementation wise that also means that you'll need to add parameters that are required for the component.